Best-rated Power Companies in NZ

 Choosing the best electricity provider

 Electricity, whichever company you purchase it from, does the same job.
 The only real difference in supply is the cost.
-So it’s no surprise that Value for Money is the biggest driver of satisfaction for Kiwi energy consumers: cited by a third (33%) of those in our survey.
+So it's no surprise that Value for Money is the biggest driver of satisfaction for Kiwi energy consumers: cited by over a third (35%) of those in our survey.

 Overall, here's what the consumers in our survey say are their most important considerations when rating their electricity providers: